murtyjones/murtyjones.github.io/_posts/2021-11-28-svelte-cwasm-workers-how-to.md

 1. At the beginning of the file, we import... um, a `Cargo.toml` file?
 Looks weird, right?
 For now, all you need to know is that this line will magically import our Rust WASM renderer.
 You'll see how shortly.
 2. We establish a function called `initialize`, which we then invoke at the bottom of the file.
 Inside of this function, we:
     - invoke the `wasm` "file" and get back a module
-    - Extract the `render` function that we create in `lib.rs`
+    - Extract the `render` function that we created in `lib.rs`
     - Log the  `render` function
-    - Create a method on [`WorkerGlobalScope.self`](https://developer.mozilla.org/en-US/docs/Web/API/WorkerGlobalScope/self), called `onmessage`, that does nothing.
-For now, all you need to know is that `onmessage` is how the web worker receives events from the web app.
+    - Create a method on [`WorkerGlobalScope.self`](https://developer.mozilla.org/en-US/docs/Web/API/WorkerGlobalScope/self), called `onmessage`, that does nothing (for now). `onmessage` is how the web worker receives events from the web app.
 This is what we'll use to trigger a render on the canvas
-    - Execute a method on `WorkerGlobalScope.self` called `postMessage`, with the single paramter `"loaded"`.
+    - Execute a method on `WorkerGlobalScope.self` called `postMessage`, with the single parameter `"loaded"`.
 This is the opposite of the `onmessage` method.
 Which is to say that `postMessage` is how our worker can send events back to the web app.
 In this case, we're letting the web app know that the worker has successfully loaded

 Alright, so we have our web worker with some admittedly mysterious things in it.
 But how do we actually load that web worker into the Svelte app?
+And how does the web worker load the WASM module?

-For that, we'll need to visit out rollup config and make some changes.
+To answer that, we'll need to visit out rollup config and make some changes.

 ---